matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 yarn serve
 ```

 By default, the page should be running at `http://localhost:8080`.
-You can open that URL in your browser to see the first page.
+You can open that URL in your browser to see the page.

 ### Connecting to Metamask & bridging tokens to zkSync